Sunday, April 16, 2023

 Having allowed the tourist to trek Gartang Gali since August 2021, the moot point is as to why the forest department has restricted the access to Gartang Gali up to the end of wooden stairway?
 My friend, Tilak Soni had visited the entire Gartang Gali till the base of Jadh Ganga River, about 5 kms beyond the end of wooden stairway.
 He was a part of forest department's team to reconnaissance the trek path.
 So, I thought he was the right person to shed some lights on this matter.
 He told me that at some places, the trek path was badly damaged which required major restoration works.
 Also, the 100+ years old rickety wooden bridge over Jadh Ganga River connecting Gartang Gali trek route with Nelong Valley (now Nelong road) had collapsed.
 So, the Government of Uttarakhand has to work out the cost estimation for restoration of the trek path as also the construction of a pedestrian suspension bridge over Jadh Ganga River to connect the trek route, say at Karchha, about 8 kms from Bhaironghati on Nelong road.
 Let us hope that the authorities would get the budget sanctioned for restoration of the trekking path beyond wooden stairway.

 We completed the Gartang Gali trek (to and fro) in 2:30 hours with lots of break for photography.
 From Lanka bridge, we proceeded to Gangotri temple (12 kms) where the refurbishing of the temple was in progress before the start of Chardham Yatra on April 22, 2023.
 The weather had improved from cloudy to a sunshine.
-While returning from Gangotri, we took a break at Dharali to visit 'below the ground level' Kalp Kedar temple.
-We reached back Harsil around 15.30 hours.

-Kalp Kedar temple, Darali.
+Kalp Kedar temple, Dharali.

 Having done the drive to Nelong Valley and trek to Gartang Gali in more or less the same timeframe, I find in these visits, the different kind adventures and the topography.
 The drive to Nelong Valley is all along the true left of Jadh Ganga River with mountain devoid of much of vegetation.
 One gets a feel of driving on the road from Leh to Kargil.
-Also, the Valley is located at an altitude of around 3400m.
+Also, the Valley is located at an average altitude of around 3400m.

 On the other hand, the trek path to Gartang Gali is through the dense forest located on the true right side of Jadh Ganga River.
 The highest altitude on this route is around 3000m.
 The walking on a wooden stairway which is partly hanging over Jadh Ganga River flowing about 300m down, gives a feel of a different kind of adventure.